Mark-Seaman/Shrinking-World-Pubs/ai/Pub/GettingStarted.md

-Shorten this article to 250 words
+# AI Playbook: Getting Started

-# Getting Started
+20-minute lesson to get you started with AI

 ## Your First Hour